weishancc/PIVT/README.md

 ## [What is this?](#what-is-this)
 This repository contains a couple of Helm charts to:
-* Configure and launch the whole HL Fabric network, either:
+* Configure and launch the whole HL Fabric network or part of it, either:
   * A simple one, one peer per organization and Solo orderer
   * Or scaled up one, multiple peers per organization and Kafka or Raft orderer
 * Populate the network declaratively: